a2ikm/paknife/README.md

     $ paraknife solo cook node1 node2 node3 node4

 By default, it runs `bundle exec knife solo cook node1` and so on in two threads.

+paraknife may work with knife-zero like below, but isn't well tested yet:

+    $ paraknife zero cook node1 node2

 ### Knife's original options